2023 BAL Sahara Conference

-The Sahara Conference of the 2023 BAL season is played from 11 March to 21 March 2023 and will be played in the Dakar Arena in Dakar, Senegal for a second straight season in a row.
+The Sahara Conference of the 2023 BAL season was played from 11 March to 21 March 2023 and was hosted in the Dakar Arena in Dakar, Senegal for a second straight season in a row.
 In a group of six teams, all team played each other one time.
-The top four teams in the standings advance to the 2023 BAL Playoffs.
+The top four teams in the standings advanced to the 2023 BAL Playoffs.

 REG were the defending Sahara Conference champions, having won the 2022 Conference.
+The defending champions US Monastir, who won the 2022 BAL Finals, were unable to qualify for the playoffs.
+Five teams finished with a 3–2 record, which meant head-to-head point difference decided the ranking.
+Stade Malien ended up as Conference winners.